Does Alcohol Increase Heart Rate?

 - Nasal congestion

-However, alcohol can still increase your heart rate without being intolerant to alcohol.
+Even in otherwise healthy individuals, alcohol can increase heart rate - intolerance or not.
 Your body may be experiencing a natural reaction to alcohol.
-Alcohol makes your blood vessels dilate and get larger, which makes the heart pump more blood to keep the same amount in the body.
+Alcohol makes your blood vessels dilate and get larger, which makes the heart muscle pump more blood to keep the same amount in the body.
 To do this, it’ll need to pump harder and faster to keep the same amount of blood circulating.

 This reaction can also make people feel hot when they drink alcohol, because more warm blood is closer to the surface of the skin.
 It can also make your skin look a little flushed and make you feel sweaty.
 However, these symptoms don’t automatically mean you have Asian Flush or alcohol intolerance.
 In many cases, this can happen to anyone who drinks alcohol.